 You will stay a minimum one night in hospital and Liz Howard or Denise Winkler will attend the morning after your surgery to switch on and program your neuromodulator.
-Plan on staying 1-2 weeks in Sydney in total so that we can optimize your programs.
+Plan on staying one week in Sydney in total so that we can optimize your programs.